 Problem Check / Resolution The measured voltage amplitude in all phases does not match the injected voltage.
-The scaling settings or the voltage measurement mode may be wrong, check that the settings match with the connected voltage transformer ( Measurement $\rightarrow$ Transformers $\rightarrow$ VT Module ).
-The measured voltage amplitude does not match one of the measured phases./ Check the wiring connections between the injection device or the VTs and the device.
-The calculated U0 is measured even though it should not.

-Problem Check / Resolution The measured voltage amplitudes are OK but the angles are strange./ The voltage unbalance protection trips immediately after activation./ The earth fault protection trips immediately after it is activated and voltage calculated.
+The scaling settings or the voltage measurement mode may be wrong, check that the settings match with the connected voltage transformer ( $Measurement \rightarrow Transformers \rightarrow VT Module$ ).
+The measured voltage amplitude does not match one of the measured phases./ The calculated U0 is measured even though it should not.
+Check the wiring connections between the injection device or the VTs and the device.
+The measured voltage amplitudes are OK but the angles are strange./ The voltage unbalance protection trips immediately after activation./ The earth fault protection trips immediately after it is activated and voltage calculated.
 The voltages are connected to the measurement module but the order or polarity of one or all phases is incorrect.
-In device settings, go to Measurement $\rightarrow$ Phasors and check the "System voltage vectors" diagram.
-When all connections are correct, the diagram (symmetric feeding) should look like this:
+In device settings, go to Measurement → Phasors and check the "System voltage vectors" diagram.
+When all connections are correct, the diagram (symmetric feeding) should look like this: UL12 UL23 UL3 UL3 UL3 UL3 UL3 UL3 USSystem U4System

 Table.
-5.2.2 - 24.
+5.2.2 - 26.
 Settings of the VT scaling.